 The kids leave with a balloon, the brownie they decorated and a wooden token good for a free sugar or cake cone.
 The price is $155 for 8 kids, plus $17 for each additional child.
 The party space is small, so they like to limit it to 10 guests and 2 chaperones.
 You can also opt to get the birthday kid an Izzy’s t-shirt for an additional cost.
 Check out the Izzy’s website for more information.

 Articulture’s mission is to educate, enrich and nurture through the visual arts, and they do this by offering classes and workshops for children ages 1 through adults.
 If you are looking for a fun birthday party where the kids create, Articulture will help design an age-appropriate art activity that the kids can do that will not only help the celebrate, but also learn.

 Some examples of activities include making masks, fairy houses, wands or treasure boxes, printmaking, and bookmaking.
 And, any of these projects can be geared towards the specific interests of your child.
 You get the space for two hours (90 minutes for art, 30 minutes for cake and presents), the instructor and all the materials for whatever it is the kids are going to create.
-The cost for 10 kids is $155 for non-members or $135 for members, and each additional child is $10.
 To learn more, visit the Articulture wesbsite.

 Memory Lanes – 2520 26th Ave.
 S., Minneapolis

 Who doesn’t love bowling?
 And Memory Lanes is a great, independent neighborhood bowling alley.
 It’s also a great place for a birthday party.
 You get a two-hour party which includes an hour of bowling , shoe rental, lightweight bowling balls, bumpers if you want them, a party table in the bowlers’ area, pizza, soda, paper products, gift bag and free bowling coupon.
 If your party has 12 or more kids, you can use their party room for free.